gaehlerm/SoftwareEngineering/README.md

 I like to categorize classes by the number of variables and the complexity of the functions they contain.
 Ensuring that your classes fit into one of these categories is helpful for fulfilling the SRP.

-Some of the following class names, namely the worker class, delegating class, and the pure method class, are not commonly used.
-I created them on my own because I believe it is crucial to differentiate between various types of classes based on the number of variables and functions they contain, as well as their complexity.
+Some of the following class names, namely the worker class and the delegating class, are not commonly used.
+I defined them by myself because I believe it is crucial to differentiate between various types of classes based on the number of variables and functions they contain, as well as their complexity.

 ### Data Class